How Venezuela turns its useless bank notes into gold | MarketScreener

 Gold in hand, miners head to the town of El Callao to sell their nuggets.
 Most buyers are unlicensed, small-scale traders working in cramped shops fitted with alarms and steel doors.

-"The state is buying gold, everyone is buying gold, because it's what is doing well," said Jhony Diaz, a licensed wholesaler in Puerto Ordaz, 171 kilometres (106 miles) north of El Callao.
+"The state is buying gold, everyone is buying gold, because it's what is doing well," said Jhony Diaz, a licensed wholesaler in Puerto Ordaz, 171 kilometers (106 miles) north of El Callao.
 Diaz says he buys gold from traders and resells every three days to the central bank.

 Because Venezuela's currency, the bolivar, is worth less every hour someone holds it, the state pays a premium over international prices to make it worthwhile for those who could smuggle gold out of the country to exchange for dollars.